fluffynuts/bootstrap-mssql-database/README.md

 Run <code>bootstrap-database.py</code> with <code>--help</code> to get commandline parameters.
 Script may be run with all, part or no parameters set.
 Any missing parameter values are collected via interactive method.

+By default, the script runs "live" -- creating the required database, login and user on a localhost SQL Server instance.
+The SQL Server target can be overridden on the commandline.

+In addition, running with the <code>--generate</code> commandline switch will dump the script instead of running it live so that it can be used later, at a more convenient time.